yahaiii/alx_capstone_project/README.md

 - **User Registration and Authentication**: Users can create accounts and log in to access their personal financial data securely.
 - **Transaction Management**: Add, edit, and delete transactions with ease, including information like date, description, amount, and category.
 - **Expense Categorization**: Organize transactions into different categories, making it easier to track spending habits.
+- **Budget Goals**: Allow users to set budget goals and receive notifications when they are approaching their limits.
 - **Financial Reports**: Generate reports and visualizations, such as pie charts or bar graphs, to visualize income vs. expenses over time.
 - **User-Friendly Interface**: An intuitive and responsive web interface that makes managing finances simple and efficient.